 Revelation 12.
 A vision of the Serpent, the second Eve and the second Adam.
-At this central point in the book, the vision makes allusion to key events in the salvation history of mankind, notably the birth of the child who would crush the Serpent’s head, the Christianisation of Europe and the return of the Jews to their ancestral land.
+At this central point in the book, the vision makes allusion to key events in the salvation history of mankind, notably the birth of the child who would crush the Serpent’s head, the Christianisation of Europe and the return of Jews to their ancestral land.

 The imagery evokes the originally created sun, moon and twelve planets of the solar system, one purpose of which was to act as signs on earth (Gen 1:14).
-The sun rises in front of the constellation Virgo while the moon lies below its feet, portending a birth of cosmic significance.
+The sun rises in front of the constellation Virgo while the moon lies below it, portending a birth of cosmic significance.
 But the sign is a vision, affording an insight into the spiritual world, not a configuration of actual heavenly bodies.
-The woman is the true ‘queen of heaven’, in contrast to the goddess worshipped by Israel in Jeremiah’s day (Jer 7:18, 44:15-19).
+The woman is the true ‘queen of heaven’, unlike the goddess worshipped by Israel in Jeremiah’s day (Jer 7:18, 44:15-19).
 She is the Jerusalem above, mother of all who are born from above (Ps 87, Gal 4:26).
 In Joseph’s dream the sun symbolised Jacob, the planets his twelve sons, and the moon Rachel, his beloved wife (Gen 37:9).

 distress as of one bringing forth her firstborn,